luccastermans/dsm2sql/README.md

 **-d**

-    only write the MariaDB-INSERT to stdout.
+    write the MariaDB-INSERT output to stdout only (used for debugging).

 **db\_name**